square/workflow-swift/Samples/Tutorial/Tutorial5.md

                 // Return `nil` for the output, we want to handle this action only at the level of this workflow. return nil

-            case .didLogin:
+            case .didLogIn:
-                if state.name.count != 0 {
+                if state.name.isEmpty {
-                    // Return an output of `didLogin` with the name if it's not empty. return .didLogin(name: state.name)
+                    // Don't log in if the name isn't filled in. return nil
                 } else {
-                    // Don't log in if the name isn't filled in. return nil
+                    // Return an output of `didLogIn` with the name. return .didLogIn(name: state.name)
                 }
             }
         }